 For example, let’s say a grantor wants to establish a trust for the benefit of a child.
-In that case, they would set up a revocable trust, which will distribute the assets after the child reaches a certain age.
-Then the beneficiary can use the assets as they wish.
+The grantor may set up a revocable trust, which will distribute the assets after the child reaches a certain age.
+Then the beneficiary could use the assets as they wish.
 Grantors can alter the beneficiaries throughout their lifetime and change the terms with this type of trust.

 How Does a Beneficiary Get Money From a Trust?

 So, how does a beneficiary receive funds?
-Well, if the grantor has a revocable trust, the assets will dissolve soon after the grantor passes away.
-On the other hand, assets in an irrevocable trust may take years or even decades to distribute.
+It depends on the terms of the trust.
+It may happen quickly or it could take years or even decades to distribute.
 It’s important to point out that the longer it takes to distribute the assets, the more money it will cost to keep the trust active since you must pay for maintenance and trustee fees.

 That said, there are usually three main methods for distributing assets:

-Asset distribution at trustee’s discretion.
-Lastly, the grantor may give the trustee the power to decide what the beneficiary acquires from the trust and when.
-If the beneficiary is young or struggles with money management, often times, a discretionary trust is created.
+Asset distribution at the trustee’s discretion: Lastly, the grantor may give the trustee the power to decide what the beneficiary acquires from the trust and when.
+If the beneficiary is young or struggles with money management, oftentimes, a discretionary trust is created.
 Some examples of this type of trust are special needs or spendthrift trust.